 Bloated or Gassy

 If your dog has any of these symptoms, he may very well have an overgrowth of yeast.
-Or "allergies".
-Crazy to think all these different symptoms can be caused by one thing.
+AKA "allergies".
+Crazy to think all these different symptoms can be caused by one thing!

 So, what is yeast?

-Candida is a sugar digesting organism (or fungus) that is naturally present in the body at all times, promoting a healthy balanced immune system in both people and pets.
+Yeast, otherwise known as Candida is a sugar digesting organism, or fungus, that is naturally present in the body at all times, promoting a healthy balanced immune system in both people and pets.
 It is known as "good bacteria".
 You can find it in the mouth, nose, ears, genitals and digestive track.
 Under normal circumstances, this fungus is kept in balance by the other good bacteria and microbes.

 What causes it?